DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ### Do not parse CVSS by hand (vector, score or severity)

 Data can have `CVSS` vectors or scores.
-Don't try to right again your own CVSS score algorythm.
+Don't try to write your own CVSS score algorithm.
 For parser, we rely in module `cvss`.

 It's easy to use and will make the parser aligned with the rest of the code.